rosemckeon/ploidy/README.md

 ```
 Psj = chance of landing where there are no adults * probability of germination
 ```
-Before germination, the model makes sure that established adults are not present.

 Parameter: `germination_prob`

 #### Probability of remaining a juvenile (Pjj)